mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 Configuration of the SRv6 SID used to advertise a L3VPN for both IPv4 and IPv6 is accomplished via the following command in the context of a VRF:

-.. clicmd:: sid vpn per-vrf export (1..1048575)|auto
+.. clicmd:: sid vpn per-vrf export <(1..1048575)|auto|explicit X:X::X:X>

    Enables a SRv6 SID to be attached to a route exported from the current unicast VRF to VPN.
 A single SID is used for both IPv4 and IPv6 address families.
-If you want to set a SID for only IPv4 address family or IPv6 address family, you need to use the command ``sid vpn export (1..1048575)|auto`` in the context of an address-family.
+If you want to set a SID for only IPv4 address family or IPv6 address family, you need to use the command ``sid vpn export <(1..1048575)|auto|explicit X:X::X:X>`` in the context of an address-family.
 If the value specified is ``auto``, the SID value is automatically assigned from a pool maintained by the Zebra daemon.
+If the value specified is ``explicit X:X::X:X``, SID allocation with the explicit value is requested from the Zebra daemon.
-If Zebra is not running, or if this command is not configured, automatic SID assignment will not complete, which will block corresponding route export.
+   If Zebra is not running, or if this command is not configured, or if SID allocation is failed, automatic or explicit SID assignment will not complete, which will block corresponding route export.

 .. _bgp-evpn: